yireo/yireo-slides/slides/yireo/is_pwa-studio_moving_m2_forwards.md

 # Is PWA Studio moving Magento 2 forward?

 ---
+# PWA Studio
+~ PWA is great and wonderful
+~

+---
-# Current state
+# Current state of PWA Studio
-~ PWA Studio 7 is out
+~ PWA Studio 7 is out with extensibility
+~ Many people are doubting

 ---
 # GraphQL coverage